kathleenfwang/LeagueOfLegendsMastery/README.md

 ```sh
 node script.js
 ```
-** Note: If you are getting a server error, make sure the const "PORT" is set to 3000
+**Note: If you are getting a server error, make sure the const "PORT" is set to 3000 **Note: Some styling and additional themes may not have been committed yet to this repository, so the hosted product and the cloned version will have different styling.

 ## What I learned:
 - Chaining promises and returning responses to new promises with "then"